-“Okay, everyone line up,” I began by saying to the class.
-“We are going to play follow the leader with a twist.
+“Okay, everyone, line up,” I began saying to the class.
+“We are going to play follow-the-leader with a twist.
 The first one in line chooses an animal.
 You are then to walk like that animal.”
-Fifteen grade school kids walk like a moose, with their fanned-out hands above their heads mimicking antlers and taking large plopping steps on their snowshoes as if walking like the great northwoods mammal itself.
+Fifteen grade-school kids walk like moose, with their fanned-out hands above their heads mimicking antlers and taking giant plopping steps on their snowshoes as if walking like the great Northwoods mammal itself.

-The children are having a blast as they laugh and trod through snow.
-What they don’t realize is my primary goal is to give them the opportunity to experience walking on snowshoes and putting to use some basic stride techniques.
+The children are having a blast as they laugh and tread through the snow.
+They don’t realize that my primary goal is to allow them to experience walking on snowshoes and using some basic stride techniques.

-I have several other ice-breakers I use to introduce novices to snowshoeing so they learn the basics of the sport.
+I have several other ice-breakers I use to introduce novices to snowshoeing and use activities to perfect technique.
+These games help them learn the basics of the sport.
 For example, Hide & Seek on and around hills puts ascending and descending skills to use.
-Likewise, a game of Simon Says gives opportunity for all kinds of gyrations on snowshoes, while doing the Hokee-Pokee can help build confidence levels in children as they attempt to dance around in the snow.
-See more activities to help build technique in Using Activities to Perfect Techniques and Let the Games Begin!
+Likewise, a game of Simon Says allows all kinds of movements on snowshoes, while doing the Hokee-Pokee can help build confidence levels in children as they attempt to dance around in the snow.

 Basic Techniques to Get Started